Receive guidance and direction on your script from an accomplished screenwriter.

 There are no available registration dates at this time.

-The class surveys the practical realities of the film industry in terms of getting material read and sold, finding an agent, deal-making options, and how the industry works.
-By the end of the retreat, each script has been reviewed and reconstructed with a ‘battle plan’ on how to take the script to the next level.
+Throughout the sessions participants will get a real world view of how the industry works and the practical realities of getting material read and sold.
+By the end of the retreat, each script has been reviewed and reconstructed with a “battle plan” on how to take the script to the next level.

 Header Image Credit: Devin Altobello

 Liz W. Garcia is one of the most prolific female voices in film & TV.
 She was a writer/producer on Starz's P-Valley, USA's The Sinner, and CBS's Cold Case for which she won a GLAAD award.
 Her directing debut The Lifeguard starring Kristen Bell premiered at Sundance, and her next film One Percent More Humid starring Julia Garner premiered at Tribeca, where Alessandro Nivola won the Best Actor award for his performance in the film.
 Liz has written features for Warner Brothers, Disney and many independent producers; most recently, she wrote "Purple Hearts" for Netflix, to be released Spring 2022.
 She has sold over a dozen TV pitches, including to Showtime, Netflix, ABC, CBS, NBC and Fox.
 She co-created the cop dramedy Memphis Beat starring Alfre Woodard and Jason Lee.
 She is a New England native who lives in Brooklyn with her family.